khuongduybui/from-env/README.md

+DEPRECATION NOTICE

+Support for `.env` file is now a builtin feature of Node.js.
+See https://nodejs.org/en/blog/release/v20.6.0#built-in-env-file-support

 # 🕶 from-env 🕶

 from-env is helper script that makes environment variables from a local ``.env``-file inside command line statements available.